 How far is Guadalajara from Puerto Vallarta?

-Frlying from Puerto Vallarta to Guadalajara
+Flights from Puerto Vallarta to Guadalajara

-While the actual time in the air is quick, when you factor in that you have to show up at the airport at least an hour in advance and time to disembark your plane and collect your bag after, it may end up taking you closer to three hours.
-Driving takes about five hours, so it’s not a huge difference.
+While the actual flight time is quick, you also have to factor in that you have to show up at the PVR airport at least an hour in advance, the time to disembark the plane and collect your bags, and the time to get into Guadalajara from the airport.

-Driving to Puerto Vallarta from Guadalajara
+Puerto Vallarta to Guadalajara Drive

 Is it safe to drive from Guadalajara to Puerto Vallarta?